Budgeting for Entitlement Spending

 Picture this: You’ve had a lousy day at work.
 You’re exhausted.
 You’ve worked your tail off for your boss, and he/she can hardly remember your name let alone express appreciation for all your hard work.

 Now, let’s assume that it’s also payday.
 Here come the temptation.
 Do you go out after work and spend money you don’t have in order to blow off some steam or do you find another avenue for relieving your frustration?

-Spending money you haven’t planned for or that you just plain don’t have, all because you feel you “deserve” to treat yourself to something nice, fun or tasty, is called “Entitlement Spending.”
+Spending the money you haven’t planned for or that you just plain don’t have, all because you feel you “deserve” to treat yourself to something nice, fun or tasty, is called “Entitlement Spending.”
 For those who unwind at a bar after work every day, we’re talking about $400 or so a year just for one beer.
 For those who splurge on clothing once a month, it could be much more than that.

 Entitlement spending can also work the other way around, though.
 Some people feel the same urge to spend when they’ve had a great day.
 “It’s time to celebrate!”